 If two parents separate, one may have to pay child support to the other, as financial support for the costs of raising the children.
-Whether child support will have to be paid, and how much, will depend on a number of factors, including how much each parent earns and how much time the children live with each parent.
+Whether child support will have to be paid, and how much, will depend on how much each parent earns and how much time the children live with each parent.

 There are three ways of making child support arrangements:

 - You can make a private agreement with your ex-partner, where you both agree on the amount one parent pays to the other.
 You organise payments and resolve issues between yourselves.
 You don’t need to have a formal document for this agreement, and it’s not registered with Inland Revenue.